alecmmm/excel_appender/README.md

     5. If there is a workbook names appendedBook.xlsx in the folder you're running it, it will be overridden
-    6. Must have Tkinter for UI, pandas and xlwings
+    6. Must have TkInter, pandas and xlwings